 Train Your Employees

-Hire great employees too.
+Hire great workers too.
 Great employees want to exceed customer expectations.
 Ask your employees for feedback as well.
 Brainstorm with them about common customer issues.
 Listen to what they say as you may discover something you didn’t know.

-Confirm You Have a Great Company Culture
+Provide a Great Company Culture

 A positive company culture is clearly shown by how much your employees are engaged.
 If your company morale is great, you are doing things well.
 Engaged employees feel like the company in which they work is their company.